 As different elements of the evaluation are completed, they may cause programme planners to re-visit earlier stages.
-For example, this might lead to a reconsideration of the policy mix and a revision of the strategy, or to a new analysis of the external coherence once the Partnership Contract is finalised'6.
+For example, this might lead to a reconsideration of the policy mix and a revision of the strategy, or to a new analysis of the external coherence once the Partnership Contract is finalised76.

-In the case of the current ex-ante evaluation, the evaluation team has been given the opportunity to comment on the OP over more than a year as it has been developed, and in particular have undertaken two full iterations, providing detailed comments on each occasion, on the main elements of the Programme.
-Overall, our comments have been given serious consideration and in many cases led to significant changes of approach, which have now been reflected in the OP which is ready for submission to the European Commission.
+In the case of the current ex-ante evaluation, the evaluation team have been given the opportunity to comment on the OP over more than a year as it has been developed, and in particular have undertaken no less than three separate iterations, providing detailed comments on each occasion, on the main elements of the Programme.
+Our comments have generally been given serious consideration and in many cases led to significant changes of approach, which have now been reflected in the OP which is ready for submission to the European Commission.